OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0007.md

 - res: directory containing resources that haven't been compiled into resources.arsc
 - resources.arsc: file containing precompiled resources, such as XML files for the layout

-As unzipping with the standard `unzip` utility leaves some files such as the `AndroidManifest.xml` unreadable, it's better to unpack the APK using @@@apktool.
+As unzipping with the standard `unzip` utility leaves some files such as the `AndroidManifest.xml` unreadable, it's better to unpack the APK using #MASTG-TOOL-0011.

 ```bash
 $ ls -alh